 Eating a variety of foods that provide enough calories helps you and your baby gain the proper amount of weight.
 During the first 3 months of your pregnancy, you do not need to change the number of calories you get from the foods you eat.
 Normal-weight women need an extra 300 calories each day during the last 6 months of pregnancy.
 This totals about 1,900 to 2,500 calories a day.
 If you were underweight, overweight, or obese before you became pregnant, or if you are pregnant with more than one baby, you may need a different number of calories.
 Talk to us about how much weight you should gain and how many calories you need.

-Our physician and midwives provide a variety of services for women across their lifespan.
+Our physician and midwife provide a variety of services for women across their lifespan.
 We believe in providing research-based and culturally appropriate care, with a large educational component.
 In support of women's' health care, we provide the following services:

 - Well-woman gynecology including annual gynecologic examinations, urinary evaluation and treatment, and vaginal complaints and treatment